 The city speaks Russian and actually has a very different architectural feel than other cities in Ukraine.
 The laid-back atmosphere during the summer months also lends itself to an experience you just can’t get in other Ukrainian cities.

-Things to do in Kiev: Oh, where to begin… There is something in the city for everybody.
-You can read my guide of what to do in Kiev here.
+Things to do in Kyiv: Oh, where to begin… There is something in the city for everybody.
+You can read my guide of what to do in Kyiv here.
 The city is known for its gold domes atop the Orthodox churches that are ever-present there.
-Head to Kiev’s Pechersk Lavra, or Monastery of the Caves, and take a glimpse into one of the most ornate UNESCO World Heritage Sites that exist anywhere.
+Head to Kyiv’s Pechersk Lavra, or Monastery of the Caves, and take a glimpse into one of the most ornate UNESCO World Heritage Sites that exist anywhere.

 From there, visit the Arsenalna Metro Station, which is the world’s deepest metro station.
-After, pop by to a cafe and enjoy some of the best coffee in Kiev.
-I have a ton of cafes I love in Kiev, but my favorite it is Podil and is called First Point.
+After, pop by to a cafe and enjoy some of the best coffee in Kyiv.
+I have a ton of cafes I love in Kyiv, but my favorite is Podil and is called First Point.
 They serve a killer flat white.

-The restaurant scene in Kiev is up-and-coming and even some of the best chefs in the world have Kiev on their radar.
-For those wanting a more ‘liquid’ type of a diet, I can assure you that Kiev’s craft beer scene is no joke.
+The restaurant scene in Kyiv is up-and-coming and even some of the best chefs in the world have Kyiv on their radar.
+For those wanting a more ‘liquid’ type of a diet, I can assure you that Kyiv’s craft beer scene is no joke.
 It is ever-changing and getting better and better by the minute.
 I even stumbled upon a craft beer shop across the river in an area that receives no tourists, which means the locals are also enjoying it with fervor.